 What information should I include when submitting wines?

 All submissions must include a Submission Form.
 These forms may be sent physically in the box of submitted wines or electronically (see email address on submission form).
 Wineries are also encouraged to include technical sheets if they are available.
 Please do not include other winery collateral.

 How many bottles of each wine should be sent?

 Please send two bottles of each wine regardless of closure type.
 If there is any question about the integrity of the first bottle of wine or the score for that bottle seems notably inconsistent with previous vintages, the second bottle will be put into a separate blind flight.

 Due to time constraints, wineries will not be asked to send a second bottle if there was an issue with the first and only one bottle was sent.

 Generally speaking, no. Reviews are only for wines that are current releases that are available for sale now or in the near future or were recently for sale that I have not reviewed here or elsewhere previously.

 So, if a wine has been held back for a certain amount of time prior to release and is now available for the first time, I will review that wine.
 If a wine was released five years ago but is not currently available for sale, I will not review it.
 Similarly, if I reviewed a wine five years ago and it is still currently for sale, I will not review it again here if I have already reviewed it at Wine Enthusiast.

 Is there any restriction on what wines can be sent, such as production size or having distribution?

-No. All wines from wineries that use fruit from the Pacific Northwest – Oregon, Washington, Idaho, and Canada – can submit wines, regardless of the production size or distribution of the wine.
+No. All wines from wineries that use fruit from the Pacific Northwest – Oregon, Washington, Idaho, and British Columbia – can submit wines, regardless of the production size or distribution of the wine.
 Note that this includes wineries from outside the Pacific Northwest that use fruit from the region.